idpaterson/alfred-wunderlist-workflow/README.md

 Download the latest stable version of this workflow [here](https://raw.github.com/idpaterson/alfred-wunderlist-workflow/master/Wunderlist.alfredworkflow).
 After downloading, simply double-click to install the workflow in Alfred.

 The workflow can also be built from source.
 After cloning the repository, just call `make` from the project directory to build `Wunderlist.alfredworkflow` locally, then double-click to install.
-[The documentation](http://idpaterson.github.io/alfred-wunderlist-workflow/) should be helpful for anyone wishing to work on this project; please submit a pull request if you add anything that others might appreciate!
+[The documentation](http://idpaterson.github.io/alfred-wunderlist-workflow/) and [test cases](TESTING.md) should be helpful for anyone wishing to work on this project; please submit a pull request if you add anything that others might appreciate!

 ### Enable *Access for Assistive Devices*
 In order to interact with Wunderlist, your computer must allow scripts like this workflow to communicate with other apps.